 The Skills Inventory measures personal leadership skills and competencies.
-I have been working on my leadership skills for years, so it came as no surprise that I had scored a “high range” on Technical, Human, and Conceptual Skills.
+I have been working on my leadership skills for years, so it was no surprise that I scored a “high range” on Technical, Human, and Conceptual Skills.
 Then I retook the test.
-This time, I put myself into a variety of stressful and complicated hypothetical situations that would test my skills.
+This time, I put myself into various stressful and complicated hypothetical situations that would test my skills.
 I scored lower the second time.
-That’s valuable information because situationally, it reminds me that even our most valued skills can be hindered when faced with adversity.
+That’s valuable information because, situationally, it reminds me that even our most valued skills can be hindered when faced with adversity.
 This was a solid reminder as to why we practice and hone.
-It was also a fantastic reminder that our perceptions of self can sometimes be bias.
+It was also a fantastic reminder that our perceptions of self can sometimes be biased.

 Blake and Mouton Leadership Inventory

-Each theory and perspective can provide us some valuable insight if we allow it.
+Each theory and perspective can provide us with some valuable insight if we allow it.
 This includes even the outdated or relatively unresearched aspects.
-The key is that we examine the material and attempt to apply it in a way that strives for greatness for our organizations, our followers, and ourselves.
+The key is examining the material and attempting to apply it in a way that strives for greatness for our organizations, our followers, and ourselves.

 As we attempt to define what leadership is, we can also determine what leadership means.
 Understanding this is invaluable on numerous levels and ultimately helps us improve both personally and professionally.
-Furthermore, when we can better define and describe what we expect and model, duplication becomes possible.
-Only then can we truly become the transformational leaders we should be striving to be.
+Furthermore, duplication becomes possible when we can better define and describe what we expect and model.
+Only then can we truly become the transformational leaders we should strive to be.

 Want to explore more?
-Check out these following articles:
+Check out the following articles:

 Interested in some great Leadership Books?